pluralsight/guides/draft/node-js/exposing-your-local-node-js-app-to-the-world/article.md

 The first time you run this command, it will prompt for an email address to create an account and confirm it.
 Next, it will start deploying your app, creating a URL, and putting it on your clipboard.

 It may take a while to deploy your app, but meanwhile, you can go to a browser and paste the URL on your clipboard to see the progress.
-When it finishes, it will show your app:
+When it finishes, it will execute the `npm start` script and show your app:

 ![now app start](https://raw.githubusercontent.com/pluralsight/guides/master/images/a39c9d54-ff4c-4bdd-ba78-e084382f681e.gif)